EndPointCorp/end-point-blog/2024/08/migration-from-struts1-to-struts2.md

 #### Dependencies

 Add the Struts 2.0 Jars to the existing Struts 1.3 application.
 The latest Jar files can be downloaded from the [Apache Struts download page](https://struts.apache.org/download.cgi).
-Alternatively, you can download the Jar files for any of the previous versions from the [archives](https://archive.apache.org/dist/struts/) for the prior versions.
+Alternatively, you can download the Jar files for any of the previous versions from the [archive](https://archive.apache.org/dist/struts/).

 #### Request handling